bowman2001/perplexdoc/content/doc/appendix/themeconfig.md

 menu:
   doc:
     name: Theme Configuration
-    parent: appendix
+    parent: Appendix
     pre: smart_button
 draft: true
 ---

-You can place your own lead paragraph here before the attribute *p-lead* and the *more tag*.
+You can place your own lead paragraph here before the attribute _p-lead_ and the _more tag_.
 If you don't want to use special styling, just remove the attribute.
 {.p-lead} <!--more-->